mininimal/gmgmgm/src/content/work/corptools/index.md

 ---
 tags: work
-slug: 2b-corptools
+permalink: /work/twobarrels-corptools/
+title: Uniting internal tools into a SaaS product
 workYear: 2024
-name: CorpTools
-title: Uniting internal tools into a SaaS product
+company: Two Barrels
 description: Two Barrels handled customer service communication through various disconnected tools for email, phone, documents, and more.
 With our customer service teams moving from format-based teams to region-based teams, I identified an opportunity to unify our tools into a single ticketing system through a comprehensive design system.
 The result, CorpTools, eventually began a second life as a SaaS suite.
-company: Two Barrels
-type: Product Design
-tools:
-  - Figma
-  - Zeroheight
+role:
-  - Storybook
+  - UX Design
-  - Vue
+  - Product Design
+thumb:
 ---

 ## H2 heading, I'll think of something later :^)